Hi!

 MORE EFFICIENT

-This is pretty much a direct method, rather than using tree factors and grouping/clustering.
-It's way more efficient and we can put as many numbers as we need to calculate on the table.
+This is much more direct rather than the factor tree technique, which is then continued by grouping/clustering the factors.
+It is way more efficient and we certainly can put as many numbers as we need.

 TRANSLATION